boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    simplification it is recommended to rely on the same VLAN identifier for all ACs, when possible.
 However, SDPs for a same slice at different locations may also use different VLAN values.
-Therefore, a VLAN to IETF Network Slice mapping table MUST be maintained for each AC, and the VLAN allocation MUST be coordinated between TN orchestration and local segment orchestration.
+Therefore, a VLAN to IETF Network Slice mapping table must be maintained for each AC, and the VLAN allocation must be coordinated between TN orchestration and local segment orchestration.
 Thus, while VLAN hand-off is simple from the NF point of view, it adds complexity due to the requirement of maintaining mapping tables for each SDP.